FirstEverTech/Universal-Intel-Chipset-Updater/A_Deep_Dive_Into_Confusion.md

 Does this make sense?
 You decide.

-However, the problem resurfaces in the future: Intel provides a special page for certain drivers (e.g., ID 19347).
-This link points to a specific driver now, but it may change when a new page is generated for a newer driver.
+However, the problem resurfaces in the future: Intel provides a special page for certain Intel Chipset Device Software (e.g., ID 19347).
+This link points to a specific version now, but it may change when a new page is generated for a newer Intel Chipset Device Software.

-To make things easier, this link should list **all future Intel Chipset INF Utility drivers**:
+To make things easier, this link should list **all future Intel Chipset Device Software**:
 [https://www.intel.com/content/www/us/en/search.html?ws=idsa-default#q=Chipset%20INF%20Utility&sort=relevancy&f:@tabfilter=[Downloads]&f:@stm_10385_en=[Chipsets]](https://www.intel.com/content/www/us/en/search.html?ws=idsa-default#q=Chipset%20INF%20Utility&sort=relevancy&f:@tabfilter=[Downloads]&f:@stm_10385_en=[Chipsets])

-Of course, you can also use the **Intel® Driver & Support Assistant (Intel® DSA)** for automatic detection and updates:
+Of course, you can also use the *N*Intel® Driver & Support Assistant (Intel® DSA)** for automatic detection and updates:
 [https://www.intel.com/content/www/us/en/support/detect.html](https://www.intel.com/content/www/us/en/support/detect.html)

 I personally enjoy automated updates, but I created this project because I prefer simple, straightforward solutions.
-Before you even open any update tool, my script will already install the latest drivers, leaving no leftover files or unnecessary entries in the system registry.
+Before you even find the latest version, my script will already install the latest Intel Chipset Device Software.

-Direct link to one of the official Chipset INF Utility drivers:
+Direct link to one of the official Intel Chipset Device Software :
 [https://www.intel.com/content/www/us/en/download/19347/chipset-inf-utility.html](https://www.intel.com/content/www/us/en/download/19347/chipset-inf-utility.html)

 ---

 ## 🙃 Making Sense of the Chaos

 The Intel Chipset Device Software package has been with us for about a quarter of a century.
 Early versions were released in the early 2000s — for example, version 3.20.1008 has a release date of June 9, 2001.
 Over time, Intel kept adding support for new devices and removing older, legacy ones as they reached end-of-life.
-Because of that constant churn, it's extremely difficult to determine the last driver version for every single device… unless you collect all installer packages and check manually — which is exactly what I did.
+Because of that constant churn, it's extremely difficult to determine the last INF files version for every single device… unless you collect all installer packages and check manually — which is exactly what I did.

-I downloaded every Intel installer I could find from various corners of the internet — 88 packages in total, starting from 10.0.13.0 and ending at 10.1.20314.8688.
-I then extracted all of them, giving me access to 4,832 individual driver files.
-Each driver package contains multiple Hardware Identifiers (HWIDs) referencing specific devices — in my dataset that resulted in 2,641 unique HWIDs.
-Based on that, I built a database containing 82,663 relations, and after filtering and deduplication I generated a complete list of all supported devices along with their newest driver version and the package in which it appears.
+I downloaded every Intel installer I could find from various corners of the internet — 90 packages in total, starting from 10.0.13.0 and ending at 10.1.20314.8688.
+I then extracted all of them, giving me access to 4,832 individual INF files.
+Each package contains multiple Hardware Identifiers (HWIDs) referencing specific devices — in my dataset that resulted in 2,641 unique HWIDs.
+Based on that, I built a database containing 86,783 relations, and after filtering and deduplication I generated a complete list of all supported devices along with their newest INF version and the package in which it appears.

 Here's the list:
 [https://github.com/FirstEverTech/Universal-Intel-Chipset-Updater/blob/main/Intel_Chipset_Drivers_Latest.md](https://github.com/FirstEverTech/Universal-Intel-Chipset-Updater/blob/main/Intel_Chipset_Drivers_Latest.md)